 Now, when you suffer a serious injury in Japan, you should really call an ambulance.
 It's free.
 It's fast.
 It's safe.
 All you have to do is dial 119 and babble English into the phone.
 I'm sure they'll find you.

 But, yeah, I didn't call an ambulance.
 Why?
 Well, (1) because I'm an idiot, and (2) because I hate having people make a fuss over me.
 Having paramedics and sirens and all those eyes on me sounded worse than the injury itself.
 So instead, I walked out to the empty early-morning streets of Shimokitazawa and waited to flag down a taxi.
 It only took a few minutes.

 I got in the cab, and I think I said something along the lines of:

 Please take me to the hospital.

-Well, that’s the correct version.
-I probably messed up and said に (ni) instead of まで (made), because in my gaijin brain に means “to,” and I wanted to go to the hospital.
+Well, that's the correct version.
+I probably messed up and said に (ni) instead of まで (made), because in my non-native-speaking brain に means "to," and I wanted to go to the hospital.
 But yeah, the correct way to say it is まで.
-I suppose a direct translation would be something like “Hospital until please (take me).”
+I suppose a direct translation would be something like "Hospital until please (take me)."

 The cab driver responded by saying something like:

 I'm pretty sure that the taxi driver did not notice the huge gaping wounds in my face.
 Maybe he thought I was going to visit a friend or something.
 Anyways, I said: